 To enter the Promotion and be eligible to win, Eligible Entrants must, during the Promotion Period:

-Access the on-line pre-resistration form at (xxxxxxx.com.au), and complete the on-line pre-registration form including providing their full name, organisation, position, organisation address, telephone and email contact details (on-line pre-registration form);
+access and complete the on-line pre-registration form at (xxxxxxx.com.au), including providing their full name, organisation, position, organisation address, telephone and email contact details (on-line pre-registration form); and

-submit the completed on-line pre-registration form on line during the duration of the Event (Eligible Entry).
+submit the completed on-line pre-registration form on-line (Eligible Entry).

-The random draw of all Eligible Entries received during the Promotion Period will take place at 6pm on Thursday 16th October 2014.
-The random draw will take place at the IBM offices at 601 Pacific highway , St Leonards 2065 (random draw).
-This competition is a game of chance.
+The draw will take place at 4.00pm on Thursday 16th October 2014 at the Promoter's premises at IBM Australia Limited, Level 13, 601 Pacific Highway, St Leonards, Sydney, NSW, 2065 (Draw).

 The Promoter reserves the right to disqualify entries in the event of non-compliance with these Terms.
 Incomplete, illegible or incorrect entries or entries containing offensive or defamatory comments, or which breach any law or infringe any third party rights, including but not limited to intellectual property rights, are not eligible to win.
 Any entrant who, in the opinion of the Promoter, tampers or interferes with the entry mechanism, or does not comply with these Terms in any way will be ineligible to win.

 There is a limit of one Eligible Entry per Eligible Entrant to the Promotion.

+The prize is one GOPRO Hero3 White Edition Slim valued at AUD $298 (including GST) (RRP) (Prize).

 The Promotion is a game of chance.
-The winner will be determined based on the ramdom drawing of one Eligible Entrant, as Judged by a representative of IBM Australia Ltd in its sole discretion (Winner).

-The prize is one XXXXXXX valued at AUD XXXXX (including GST) (RRP) (Prize).
+The first Eligible Entry to be randomly selected by a representative of the Promoter will win the Prize.

-The Winner will receive the Prize and be notified within two business days after the competition draw by phone and/or email.
+The winner will be notified within two business days of the Draw by phone or email.

-If, despite the Promoter's reasonable efforts, the winner has not been able to be contacted within three months of the Judging Date, the Winner will forego the Prize in its entirety and the Prize will be awarded to the next best entry as assessed by the judge[s] during the Judging (Re-Selection).
+If, despite the Promoter's reasonable efforts, the winner has not been able to be contacted within three months of the Draw, subject to approval from the NSW Office of Liquor, Gaming and Racing, the Promoter will conduct a re-draw on 16th January 2014 at the Promoter's premises at IBM Australia Limited, Level 13, 601 Pacific Highway, St Leonards, Sydney, NSW, 2065 (Re-Draw).

-The Promoter will contact the winner of the Re-Selection within two business days of the re-selection by phone or email.
+The winner of the Re-Draw will be contacted within two business days of the Re-Draw by phone or email.

-The Prize can be claimed by the winner of the random draw or Re-Selection at the Event, the Promoter's premises at IBM Centre, 601 Pacific Hwy, St Leonards NSW 2065 or by delivery within Australia only to the winner's address specified on the winner's Eligible Entry within 28 days after the Prize Announcement or Re-Selection.
+The Prize can be claimed by the winner of the Draw or Re-Draw at the Promoter's premises at IBM Australia Limited, Level 13, 601 Pacific Highway, St Leonards, Sydney, NSW, 2065 or by delivery within Australia only to the winner's address specified on the winner's Eligible Entry within 28 days after the Draw or Re-Draw.

 The Promoter will not be liable for any loss or damage to the Prize caused by its delivery within Australia to the winner's address.

 The Prize is not transferable and cannot be exchanged for cash.

 The Promoter accepts no responsibility for any variation in the value of the Prize.

 All tax liabilities and other costs associated with or arising from winning or using the Prize are the responsibility of the Prize winner.